aleph1888/integralCES_consumer/README.md

 integralCES_consumer
 ====================

-Implements payment gateway interop for http://integralces.net
+Provides payment gateway API for http://integralces.net

 Whats this for
 ----------------------------------